jvpupcat/simple_shell/README.md

 <img src="https://gdcf-0916001bcltd.netdna-ssl.com/wp-content/uploads/2016/08/STEM-illustration.jpg?x18098">

 The shell is a standard command line interpreter for the system.
-This project is meant to emulate a small part of what the shell does.
+This project is a Holberton School project meant teach students how to emulate a small part of what the shell does.
 For this assignment, we attempt to immitate how the shell searches for a command.
 The command we will be using throughout this project will be the ls command.

 ## Overview: Shell